FreezeSoul/Security-Patterns-in-Practice-zh/docs/ch5.md

 Figure 5.4 shows this approach.
 The Client makes a request for a service through a ProxyAuthenticator/Authorizer that represents the actual server that contains the user login information.
 The request is routed to the Authenticator/Authorizer, which validates it, based on the role of the subject of the request and the rights of this role with respect to the protection object1.

-Figure 5.4: Class diagram for the REMOTE AUTHENTICATOR/AUTHORIZER pattern
+<Figures figure="5-4">Class diagram for the REMOTE AUTHENTICATOR/AUTHORIZER pattern</Figures>

 ### DYNAMICS